Sarah-Ribeiro/Sarah-Ribeiro/README.md

-👋 Hi my name is Sarah Ribeiro, I have 16 years old and actually I'm a junior backend developer.
+👋 Hi my name is Sarah Ribeiro, I have 16 years old and actually I'm a Frontend Developer.

-🌱 Actually I am learning frameworks like nestJS

-👀 I know HTML, CSS, Javascript and Java
+👀 I knowledges about Javascript, NodeJs and ReactJs

 My email to contact: sarahribeirodasilva0912@gmail.com